python-geeks/Automation-scripts/alarm_clock/README.md

     ```
     please enter the time in HH:MM format to set an alarm :
     ```
-    Enter the time on the promt in __24 HOURS FORMAT__ as shown in the example below :
+    Enter the time on the prompt in __24 HOURS FORMAT__ as shown in the example below :
     ```
     please enter the time in HH:MM format to set an alarm : 14:32
     ```